 And, it worked.

-We’ve all struggled with being comfortable with who we are.
-We’ve had the fear of not measuring up or meeting other’s expectations.
-It can be frustrating and leave us feeling unworthy.
+If you’re anything like me, you’ve struggled with being comfortable with who you are.
+You’ve had the fear of not measuring up or meeting other’s expectations.
+It can be frustrating and leave you feeling unworthy.

 The company was counting on me feeling that way.
 And, why shouldn’t it?

-As hurtful as it was, it was quite genius.
-They’d tapped in to what a lot of women feel but are afraid to say, “Something’s wrong with me.”
+As hurtful as it was, it was also genius.
+They’d tapped in to what a lot of us feel but are afraid to say, “Something’s wrong with me.”

 That feeling has a name.